Grand Unified Neutrino Spectrum at Earth: Sources and Spectral Components: Constructing the GUNS plot

 \subsection{Solar neutrinos from nuclear reactions}

 The solar neutrino flux is equivalent to Fig.~\ref{sunnuclear}.
 The flux from the pp chains and CNO cycle is given (except for hep) by the measurements shown in Table~\ref{table:sun}.
 For the CNO and hep fluxes the range is bracketed by the lowest AGSS09 and highest GS98 predictions.
-The flux is given by the sum of all the processes contributing to the solar neutrino flux, which can be found in \texttt{Sun-nuclear.dat}.
+The flux is given by the sum of all the processes contributing to the solar neutrino flux, which can be found in \texttt{Sun-nuclear-B8.dat}, \texttt{Sun-nuclear-N13.dat}, \texttt{Sun-nuclear-O15.dat}, \texttt{Sun-nuclear-hep.dat}, and \texttt{Sun-nuclear-pp.dat}.
 The lines due to electron capture are provided in \texttt{Sun-lines.dat}.